(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Are There Any Exceptions to Open Enrollment Periods?

-What Should I Be Doing During Open Enrollment?
+What Should I Be Doing During Annual Enrollment?

 Choosing the same benefits may be the right move for some people.
-But others may be paying more than they need to.
+But others may be paying more per month than they need to.
 Or they could be missing out on essential benefits.

-The first thing to do is consider what your health care needs are and the coverage you desire.
-Then, look at the health insurance options and see what the best match is.
+The first thing to do is consider what your medical care needs are and the health coverage you desire.
+Then, look at the health insurance coverage options and rates to see what the best match is.

-Being able to pay for child care or health care with pre-tax dollars is something people often pass on.
-But it typically costs them money because they didn't take advantage of the benefits offered during Open Enrollment.
+Being able to pay for dependent care expenses or health care out-of-pocket costs with pre-tax dollars is something people often pass on.
+But it typically costs them money because they didn't take advantage of these benefits offered during Open Enrollment.

 The most important suggestion is to ask questions about anything you don't understand.
 Don't be embarrassed if you don't understand terms in the health insurance packets you review.

-The more you learn about your options for Open Enrollment, the better decisions you will make.
+The more you learn about your options for Open Enrollment, the better decisions you'll make.